Birendrakum/AWS-Project/Readme.txt

 SgWebapp: Restricts access to HTTP traffic from the Load Balancer only.

 IAM Role & Instance Profile:
-Grants EC2 access to Secrets Manager and S3 for secure credential retrieval.
+Grants EC2 access to Secrets Manager for secure credential retrieval and S3 access for storing and deleting files.

 ⚙️ Compute & Scaling
 🖥️ Launch Template
 Amazon Linux 2 AMI (ami-0953476d60561c955)

-Installs:
-Git, Python3, pip, Django, boto3, nginx
+Installs : Git, Python3, pip, Django, boto3, nginx
 Clones Django project from GitHub
+Retrive and inject public ip of ec2 into danjgo.conf and moved it inside nginx config folder.
 Retrieves secrets from AWS Secrets Manager
 Injects credentials into settings.py
-Configures nginx with EC2 public IP
 Starts Django server on 127.0.0.1:8000

 📈 Auto Scaling Group